 - Stir frequently until rice thickens.

-- When your stock is gone, and the risotto has become thicker, taste a bit of it.
+- When your stock is gone, and the risotto has become thicker add the salt and pepper, taste and add more salt if necessary.

 - If the rice is too crunchy for your taste, add a little water and proceed with the steps above.
 Risotto should be slightly al dente- just a slight, teeny crunch when bit.
-If you over cook the rice, it will become a bit gummy- but its all individual tastes.
+If you over cook the rice, it will become a bit gummy- but its all individual taste.

 - When risotto is thick enough to not spread all over a plate, but not so thick you can shape it like mashed potatoes, it is ready.